-A. The Senate Judiciary Committee shall adopt and amend the Standing Rules by unanimous consent of all members of The Committee.
+- A. The Senate Judiciary Committee shall adopt and amend the Standing Rules by unanimous consent of all members of The Committee. - B. These standing rules have been adopted

 Article IV.
-The Executive.....
+The Executive.......

 - 1. The executive power shall be vested in the President of Student Government.
 Other officers shall be the Secretary-Treasurer and members of the President's cabinet and the Chairman of the Senate. - 2.
 The President and the Secretary-Treasurer shall be nominated and elected as provided for in Article